ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image has a circular layout with a black background, on which two thin concentric lines—one blue and one black—are drawn, partially framing the photo inside the circle.
-The photo shows three men engaging in a friendly gesture, specifically a fist bump.

-Key elements within the photo:
-- The man on the left is wearing a white cap with a logo, glasses, and a patterned vest over a white shirt.
-- The man in the middle is wearing a pink shirt and a blue mask that is pulled down to his chin.
-- The man on the right is wearing a beige vest with a patch of the European Union flag, a patterned shirt underneath, and a black face mask.
+The image features three men engaging in a friendly elbow bump, likely as a greeting or acknowledgment of each other.
+The man on the right is wearing a face mask and a beige vest with a patch of the European Union flag, indicating possible EU-related work or support.
+The man on the left is wearing a white cap and glasses and has a vest with vertical black and white stripes.
+The man in the middle is wearing a pink garment and has a blue face mask hanging under his chin.

-The background shows a somewhat blurred outdoor setting with several people.
-There is no visible text within this image portion itself.

-The overall design and content suggest it is part of an annual development report, likely depicting a community or development-related interaction supported or funded by the European Union.
+The image is framed within a circular design, with overlapping blue and black arc lines on a black background, giving it a modern and professional look suitable for an annual development report.
+There is no visible text on this part of the image itself, but the design suggests it is part of a larger, well-structured report.
+The background shows blurred people and outdoor elements, indicating the meeting might be taking place outside.

+Key elements:
+- Three men elbow bumping
+- One man with an EU insignia on his vest
+- Circular framing with blue and black arcs
+- Outdoor setting with blurred background figures
+- No visible text in this image section
 ```
 ![Image 2](images/2021TrustFundAnnualReports_p10_img2.png)